-There were several other informative and fun displays, including a geographical mapping visual, although it requires the Google Earth browser plug-in in order to fully appreciate.
+There were several other informative and fun displays, including a geographical mapping visual, although the Google Earth plug-in is required in order to fully appreciate them.

 I guess it should not have surprised me that chemists are often historians as well as stamp collectors or philatelists.
 My posts covers all of that, but not much more.
 Well, a few things: The discovery of two new elements, a chemistry tattoo and a silly cartoon.